-The Rack chassis (Figure 4-1) has fourteen short-range modem card slots, and its own power supply.
-Measuring only 3.5" high, the Rack is designed to occupy only 2U in a 19" rack.
-Sturdy front handles allow the Rack to be extracted and transported conveniently.
+The rack chassis (Figure 4-1) has fourteen short-range modem card slots, plus its own power supply.
+Measuring only 3.5" high, the rack is designed to occupy only 2U in a 19" rack.
+Sturdy front handles allow the rack chassis to be extracted and transported conveniently.

 Figure 4-1.
-Rack chassis with power supply.
+The rack chassis.